JPedroRodrigues/data-analysis/README.md

 # data-analysis
-Some of the notebooks I created while attending to the Data Anylis course
+Some of the notebooks I created while attending to the Data Analysis course